 Do you have an organization, an event, or a bit of good news that you’d like us to include in a future newsletter?
 Email [email protected]!

-As always, you can donate toward our efforts here.
-Donations are used for voter registration booth fees, supplies, and administrative costs.
+As always, you can donate toward our efforts here or by donating cash at our next in-person gathering.
+Donations are used for expenses such as voter registration booth fees, supplies, and administrative costs.
 Thank you for your continued support!